Endangered Species in Northbrook

 Pesticides and pollinators

 Pesticides are herbicides and insecticides used to control invasive plants and nuisance/disease-carrying insects.
 Pesticides are appropriate in some cases but should not be misused or overused.
 Research has shown that pesticides contribute to the decline of important pollinators, most notably bees.
 Before resorting to pesticide applications in your outdoor space, please review this checklist provided by Northbrook's Environmental Quality Commission.
-If considering a mosquito control service for your home, please consult this fact sheet put together in collaboration with Midwest Grows Green and North Shore Mosquito Abatement District.
+If considering a mosquito control service for your home, please consult this fact sheet put together in collaboration with Midwest Grows Green and North Shore Mosquito Abatement District (NSMAD).